Dr. Rebecca Schäfer

-I obtained an MA degree (American Studies, German Philology, and Applied Linguistics) from the University of Siegen.
-During my studies, I completed an ERASMUS exchange to the Université Jean Monnet Saint-Étienne, France.
+I also hold an MA in American Studies, German Philology, and Applied Linguistics from the University of Siegen.
+From 2005 to 2006, I completed an ERASMUS exchange to the Université Jean Monnet Saint-Étienne, France.
 In 2012, I attended the Harvard Institute for World Literature (IWL).

 I have presented my research at national and international conferences in Europe, Canada, and the United States, including annual meetings of the American Studies Association (ASA) and the Modern Language Association (MLA).

-In my teaching, I focus on contemporary literary and cultural issues such as “Gender in Contemporary U.S. American Culture in the Age of #MeToo,” “Age and Aging in North American Fiction,” “Queer Theory/Queer Cinema,” or “Still Queer?
+In my teaching, I focus on contemporary literary and cultural issues such as “Gender in Contemporary U.S. American Culture in the Age of #MeToo,” “Age and Aging in North American Fiction,” “Queer Cinema,” or “Still Queer?
 Queer Studies in Theory and Practice in the 20th and 21st Century.”
-I also teach classes on American cultural, political, and intellectual history from the early 16th century until the late 19th century.
+I also teach classes on American cultural, political, and intellectual history from the early 16th until the late 19th century.